Aipcecodes/codes/MD - Code of Ethics.md

    12. The journalist treats with special accuracy the information collected about crimes, natural disasters, accidents and other similar cases in which someone is harmed in any way, each time making sure that publishing such information shall not cause more suffering to those harmed or not guilty for what has happened.
    13. The journalist does not disclose the identity of victims of accidents, disasters, crimes, and especially of sexual assaults.
 Exception are the cases when they or their family (when the person is not capable to give their agreement) have agreed on it or when the public interest prevails.
 The journalist shall take all measures to reduce the eventual negative events on such persons.
    14. The journalist treats with special accuracy the information collected from persons in shock or from  helpless persons, making sure that the publishing of the information will not harm the rights of such persons, and shall try to anticipate the eventual negative effects on them.
-   15. The journalist does not take advantage of persons’ vulnerability or their lack of knowledge of their rights and freedoms, or encourage them to resort to humiliating actions and that harm human dignity.
+   15. The journalist does not take advantage of persons' vulnerability or their lack of knowledge of their rights and freedoms, or encourage them to resort to humiliating actions and that harm human dignity.

    **Protection of Children**

    16. The journalist treats with special accuracy the information collected about children, making sure that publishing such information will not have negative consequences (fear, suffering etc.) on them.
    17. The journalist protects the identity of children involved in events with negative connotation (accidents, crimes, family conflicts, suicides, violence and any kind of abuse etc.), including as witnesses.
-Audio/video recordings and photographs must be changed in order to protect children’s identity.
-Exception are the situations in which the children’s identification is of public interest and those in which the journalist acts in the supreme interest of the child, with or without their parents’ or guardians’ agreement.
+Audio/video recordings and photographs must be changed in order to protect children's identity.
+Exception are the situations in which the children's identification is of public interest and those in which the journalist acts in the supreme interest of the child, with or without their parents' or guardians' agreement.

    **Tolerance and Non-Discrimination**